-Schools' statutory power to make rules on pupil behaviour and their duties as employers in relation to the safety of staff, pupils and visitors enables them to impose a requirement that pupils undergo screening.
-This can only be done, with the express written consent of the Trustees.
+Our school's statutory power to make rules on pupil behaviour and our duty as employers in relation to the safety of staff, pupils and visitors, enables our school to impose a requirement that pupils undergo screening.

 Screening is the use of a walk-through or hand-held metal detector (arch or wand) to scan all pupils for weapons before they enter the school premises.

-If the Headteacher decides to introduce a screening arrangement, they will inform pupils and parents in advance to explain what the screening will involve and why it will be introduced.
+If the Headteacher decides to introduce a screening arrangement, the school will inform pupils and parents in advance to explain what the screening will involve and why it will be introduced.